Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 Is there a limit to the amount of technical aid equipment that can be transported free of charge?

-- in the luggage compartment of the aircraft, and the equipment must be made available to the Passenger with Special Assistance Needs when disembarking the aircraft.
+• in the luggage compartment; the equipment must be made available to the Passenger with Special Assistance Needs when disembarking the aircraft.

-What should the airline demand in the event of loss, damage or loss of technical aids and medical equipment?
+What should the airline offer in the event of loss or damage of technical aids and medical equipment?

 If technical aids or medical equipment are lost or damaged, the airline must immediately offer an equivalent item on landing until the problem is resolved.

 Loss or destruction is established when the technical aid or medical equipment has not been returned to the Passenger with Special Assistance Needs in the same condition in which it was presented to the airline operator 48 hours after landing.
-In this case, the company must pay compensation at the market value of the product within 14 days.
-The technical aid or medical equipment made available by the airline operator can remain at the disposal of the Passenger with Special Assistance Needs for up to 15 days after the compensation has been paid.
+In this case, the company must provide compensation within 14 days.
+The technical aid or medical equipment made available by the airline operator can remain at the disposal of the Passenger with Special Assistance Needs for up to 15 days after the compensation has been provided.

 What rules apply to the transportation of guide dogs?

-The guide dog must be transported free of charge, on the floor of the aircraft cabin, next to its owner and under their control, equipped with a harness and not wearing a muzzle.
+The guide dog must be transported free of charge, on the floor of the aircraft cabin, next to its owner and under their control, equipped with a harness but not muzzled.

 In addition, the guide dog must be accommodated in such a way as not to obstruct all or part of the aircraft aisle.

-Passengers with Special Assistance Needs who use a guide dog may enter and remain with the animal in the passenger terminal building and in the aircraft cabin, upon presentation of the guide dog’s identification and proof of the user's training.
+Passengers with Special Assistance Needs accompanied by a guide dog may enter and remain with the animal in the passenger terminal building and in the aircraft cabin, upon presentation of the guide dog’s identification and proof of the training.

 If the dog is undergoing training, it must be accompanied by a trainer, instructor, or qualified companion.

-The requirements of the national health authorities and those of the country of destination must be met, where applicable.
+For international travel, passengers must comply with health regulations of both the departure and destination countries.
 In Brazil, the transport of guide dogs on domestic flights complies with the rules set out in Decree No. 5.904, of September 21, 2006, which establishes that the only health document required for this type of transport is an “up-to-date vaccination card, with proof of multiple and rabies vaccination, signed by a veterinarian registered with the profession’s regulatory body”.

-It is important to note that the airline operator is not obliged to feed the guide dog, which is the passenger’s responsibility.
+It is important to note that the airline operator is not obliged to feed the guide dog.

 What restraint systems must the air operator provide?